igorski/zMVC/README.md

 contains the optional message payload (for instance a data structure).
 Override this function in your derived Commands.
 Keep in mind the command will not complete when this function body exists, you must explicitly call _commandComplete()_ (see below).

-    commandComplete();
+    done();

 To be invoked by the Command whenever its operations have completed successfully.
-If the Command is part of a MacroCommand, this will inform the MacroCommand that the Command has completed successfully and the next Command in the chain can be executed.
+If the Command is part of a MacroCommand, this will inform the MacroCommand that the next queued Command in the chain can be executed.

-    commandCancel();
+    cancel();

 To be invoked whenever the Command cannot complete its operations successfully (for instance: data is invalid, could not connect to a remote server, etc.).
-If the Command is part of a MacroCommand, this will _cancel the execution of the remaining subcommands_ (for instance in above example it makes no sense to send login data to a server if there is no internet connection).
+If the Command is part of a MacroCommand, this will also _cancel the execution of the remaining subcommands_ (for instance in above example it makes no sense to send login data to a server if there is no internet connection).

     getModel( aModelName );